avik-pal/NNPACK.jl/README.md

 ] add https://github.com/avik-pal/NNPACK.jl
 ```

 This will work only on Linux.
-Follow the below instructions to get it working on __OSX__
+Follow the `Installation for OSX` to get it working on __OSX__

+### Exported Functions

+1. `conv`
+2. `∇conv_data`
+3. `∇conv_filter`
+4. `softmax`
+5. `maxpool`

+To know more in detail about this functions refer to the `src/interface.jl` file.
+If you are familiar with the NNlib APIs then its pretty simple to understand this.

+There are other NNPACK functions available but their API is not exposed.
+For using them refer to
+the `src/libnnpack.jl` file.

+### Environment Variables

+1. `NNPACK_CPU_THREADS`: Controls the number of threads NNPACK is allowed to use.
+Defaults to `4`.
+2. `NNPACK_FAST_OPS`: Enables operations on `Float64` Arrays.
+However, you might loose precision and the final output will also be in `Float32`.
+Defaults to `1`.

+### Installation for OSX

 ```
 # Install PeachPy